6 Essential E-commerce Trends for the New Normal and Beyond

 Despite all the twists and turns of our new normal, one thing is certain: e-commerce is here to stay.

-Market research company eMarketer estimates that “worldwide retail e-commerce sales grew 27.6% in 2020, for a total of $4.280 trillion”.
-Taking a closer look at US trends, a recent study from McKinsey & Company revealed that 21% of Americans have experimented with new digital shopping methods since the start of the pandemic—with 80% of that number intending to make these new habits permanent.
+Market research company eMarketer estimates that “worldwide retail e-commerce sales grew 27.6% in 2020, for a total of $4.280 trillion.”
+Zeroing in on US trends, a recent study from McKinsey & Company revealed that 21% of Americans have experimented with new digital shopping methods since the start of the pandemic—with 80% of that number intending to make these new habits permanent.

-These shifts don’t signify the decline in traditional retail as much as the rise of the omnichannel experience.
+These shifts don’t signify the fall of traditional retail as much as the rise of the omnichannel experience.
 The convergence between digital and physical marketplaces will be key moving forward, with smart brands harnessing innovation and taking a holistic approach to delivering the ultimate customer experience.

 Against this backdrop, brands must work harder than ever to stand out from the crowd.
 The average consumer is savvy, well-informed, at ease with online purchases and adept at comparison shopping.
 In short, they seek more from brands than a simple online transaction to win them over.
 Thriving in this crowded digital environment calls for more than just adapting to the times—it means always staying one step ahead.